 "You have heard the blasphemy; how does it seem to you?"
 And they all condemned Him to be deserving of death.Mark 14:64(NASB)

 The people were taken captive into Syria and Babylon as a punishment for disobeying God's holy law, and for four hundred years, God's prophetic voice was silent.
-While most of God's people refused to turn from their sin and return to God, there was always a tiny remnant who waited eagerly for their Messiah to come, and finally, the appointed time for Israel's deliverance arrived and God, in His grace, raised up a horn of salvation for His people - Jesus, the Christ.
+While most of God's people refused to turn from their sin and return to God, there was always a tiny remnant who waited eagerly for their Messiah to come.
+Finally, the appointed time for Israel's deliverance arrived and God, in His grace, raised up a horn of salvation for His people - Jesus, the Christ.

-He came as a sacrificial offering, to put an end to sin; to seal up vision and prophecy, and to bring in everlasting righteousness.
+Jesus came as a sacrificial offering to put an end to sin, to seal up vision and prophecy, and to bring in everlasting righteousness.
 In fulfilment of Scripture, He came to His own people first, but they rejected Him.
-He came as the rightful King of Israel but they cried, "we will not have this Man to rule over us," and crucified Him.
+He came as the rightful King of Israel but they cried, "We will not have this Man to rule over us," and crucified Him.
 He came to establish God's kingdom on earth, as prophesied of old, but the kingdom had to be postponed for a season because the Jewish nation had strayed far from God's law and was not willing to repent of their apostasy.

 Throughout His ministry, the Jewish leaders rejected Christ's Messianic claims, dismissed the miraculous signs and wonders He performed, and looked for ways to entrap Him and have Him killed.
 Finally, the hour for Him to glorify His Father, through His sacrificial death arrived, and so after having eaten the last supper with His disciples, they went into the Garden of Gethsemane, where Jesus was betrayed by Judas.
 He was falsely arrested by a religious mob and taken to an illegal trial where the chief priests and the whole Council of Jewish elders kept trying to obtain testimony against Him, to put Him to death.